ironhorsesoftware/webid-tls-jsse/README.md

 ### Creating the Public Key in the Browser

 The [recommended way](https://www.w3.org/2005/Incubator/webid/spec/tls/#certificate-creation) to collect a public key from the browser is using the `<keygen>` tag.
 However, that tag is [deprecated](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/keygen) and only reliable on a few browsers, most notably Firefox.
-If you choose to use it, BouncyCastle provides the [JcaSignedPublicKeyAndChallenge](http://bouncycastle.org/docs/pkixdocs1.5on/org/bouncycastle/mozilla/jcajce/JcaSignedPublicKeyAndChallenge.html) which can read that field from the HTTP request (after it has been Base-64 decoded).
-The WebIdX509CertificateBuilder will accept that object as a parameter for the public key.
+If you choose to use it, BouncyCastle provides the [JcaSignedPublicKeyAndChallenge class](http://bouncycastle.org/docs/pkixdocs1.5on/org/bouncycastle/mozilla/jcajce/JcaSignedPublicKeyAndChallenge.html) which can read that field from the HTTP request (after it has been Base-64 decoded).
+The `WebIdX509CertificateBuilder` will accept a `JcaSignedPublicKeyAndChallenge` instance as a parameter for the public key.

 ### Storing the Self-Signed Root WebID Certificate in a KeyStore for Reuse